BirdRa1n/BLETalk/README.md

 ## Contributing

 We welcome contributions to BLETalk!
-To get started:
+To contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/YourFeature`).